-- 9.2 Permanent structures in the CMA shall be designed as far as practicable to integrate with the immediately surrounding coastal environment. - 9.3 At least 20 working days prior to commencement of any Project Stage involving works in the CMA, the Consent Holder shall submit detailed engineering designs and drawings of all related structures and specifications for the works approved by this consent to the Manager for approval (such approval not to be unreasonably withheld).
-The scope of that approval process is to confirm that the works are generally in accordance with the information included in support of the application, in particular, the potential effects of the works. - 9.4 In addition to details required under general Condition 1.81.7, the CMP for works in the CMA shall include confirmation of the following: - (a) Details of all temporary structures in the CMA and their associated construction methodology including their expected duration of occupation; - (b) Identification of all access points to the CMA and along the foreshore; and - (c) Details of all practicable steps to be taken to minimise disturbance of the seabed during the construction activities. - 9.5 A Site Restoration and Landscape Plan shall be submitted for the approval of the Manager (such approval not to be unreasonably withheld), prior to commencement of works in the CMA at the PS23 (Frederick Street) site and Emergency Pressure Relief Structure.
-Among other things, this plan shall include: - (a) Methods for removal of the temporary construction platform at PS23; and - (b) Measures, methodology and timetable for reinstating disturbed areas of the CMA and coastal margins. - 9.6 Work in the CMA shall not commence until the Manager has provided written approval (such approval not to be unreasonably withheld) of the plans and details required under Conditions 9.3 9.5.
+9.2 Permanent structures in the CMA shall be designed as far as practicable to integrate with the immediately surrounding coastal environment.

+- 9.3 The Consent Holder shall provide a minimum horizontal separation distance of 10 metres between the outside edge of the Central Interceptor tunnel and the nearest foundation of Tower 36 of the Henderson to Otahuhu A (HEN-OTA A) 220 kV transmission line. - 9.4 At least 20 working days prior to commencement of any Project Stage involving works in the CMA, the Consent Holder shall submit detailed engineering designs and drawings of all related structures and specifications for the works approved by this consent to the Manager for approval (such approval not to be unreasonably withheld).
+The scope of that approval process is to confirm that the works are generally in accordance with the information included in support of the application, in particular, the potential effects of the works. - 9.5 In addition to details required under general Condition 1.7, the CMP for works in the CMA shall include confirmation of the following: - (a) Details of all temporary structures in the CMA and their associated construction methodology including their expected duration of occupation; - (b) Identification of all access points to the CMA and along the foreshore; and - (c) Details of all practicable steps to be taken to minimise disturbance of the seabed during the construction activities. - 9.6 A Site Restoration and Landscape Plan shall be prepared in consultation with the relevant Local Board and tangata whenua, and submitted for the approval of the Manager (such approval not to be unreasonably withheld), prior to commencement of works in the CMA at the PS23 (Frederick Street) site and the Emergency Pressure Relief Structure.
+Among other things, this plan shall include: - (a) Methods for removal of the temporary construction platform at PS23; and - (b) Measures, methodology and timetable for reinstating disturbed areas of the CMA and coastal margins. - 9.7 Work in the CMA shall not commence until the Manager has provided written approval (such approval not to be unreasonably withheld) of the plans and details required under Conditions 9.4 9.6.